coreos/butane/docs/development.md

 distro, and its versions are not exposed to the user.
 Client code should not need to import anything from `base`.

-Each FCC variant/version pair corresponds to a `config` package, which derives either from a `base` package or from another `config` package.
+Each config variant/version pair corresponds to a `config` package, which derives either from a `base` package or from another `config` package.
 New functionality is similarly added only to an experimental config version, which is eventually stabilized and a new experimental version created.